librato/statsd-librato-backend/README.md

               single graph.
 Default is to use the flush interval time.

-* `countersAsGauges`: A boolean that controls whether StatsD counters are sent as native Librato Metrics counters (default) or as Librato Metrics gauges.
-The original Librato statsd fork sent StatsD counters as gauges instead of counters, so this provides an easy upgrade path.
-Defaults to false.
+* `countersAsGauges`: A boolean that controls whether StatsD counters are sent to Librato as gauge values (default) or as counters.
+When set to true (default), the backend will send the aggregate value of all increment/decrement operations during a flush period as a gauge measurement to Librato.

+                      When set to false, the backend will track the running value of all counters and submit the current absolute value to Librato as a counter.
+This will require some additional
+                      memory overhead and processing time to track the running value of all counters.

 * `skipInternalMetrics`: Boolean of whether to skip publishing of internal statsd metrics.
 This includes all